(Amazon UK link) |

 It’s heavy-going even in the first few chapters, with names and styles of thinking being introduced in rapid succession.
 I knew about many of them, and it was interesting to see how they fit together, and the progression of thought as the centuries passed.
 But it didn’t make an easy or relaxing read.
 To add to the confusion, there are extra mysterious notes and postcards addressed to someone called Hilde, who has the same birthday as Sophie - but Sophie has no idea who she is.

-At over 400 pages this is not a short book, and by the time I’d reached about quarter of the way through I found myself skimming the information - which was the majority - and reading properly only when there was actual discussion between Sophie and Alberto, or when there was yet another mysterious reference to Hilde and her father.
+At over 400 pages this is not a short book.
+By the time I’d reached about quarter of the way through I found myself skimming the information - which was the majority - and reading properly only when there was actual discussion between Sophie and Alberto, or when there was yet another mysterious reference to Hilde and her father.

-It took me over eight months, off and on, to get to half way through the book, but by that stage it was becoming both intriguing and bewildering - and, at times, somewhat surreal.
+It took me over eight months, off and on, to get to half way through the book.
+By that stage it was becoming both intriguing and bewildering - and, at times, somewhat surreal.

 So I finished the second half of the book in just a couple of weeks, now understanding the principle better, and also quite interested in some of the philosophical developments that were discussed.
 I liked the way that much of the conversation focused on God and different attitudes towards Christianity, without ever telling anybody what to believe.